 § 966.
 Urban Water Use Objectives

-(a) Each urban retail water supplier shall calculate and comply with its urban water use objective no later than January 1, 2025, and by January 1 every year thereafter.
+(a) No later than January 1, 2025, and by January 1 every year thereafter, each urban retail water supplier shall calculate its urban water use objective and, beginning January 1, 2027, annually demonstrate compliance with its objective.

 (b) The calculation shall be based on the supplier’s water use conditions for the previous state fiscal year.